beanzdia/BlackJack/README.md

 Once that window is up and running, you are now able to play a game of BlackJack!
 We will show more of the user flow in the video itself, but here are some of the main rules on how to play:
 - Both the player (you) and the dealer (NPC) will have a hand of cards; the goal of BlackJack is to beat the dealer's hand without going over 21.
-- Each player starts with two cards, and one of the dealer's cards is hidden until the end of the round.
+- The dealer starts with two cards where the second is hidden until the end of the round.
-- All face cards (Jack, Queen, King) are worth 10.
+- All face cards (Jack, Queen, King) are worth 10 and aces can be worth 1 or 11.
+- Click on the bid buttons listed with $1, $10, $100, and $1000 and keeping incrementing your bid until you're happy.
+- Click on the red bid button to finalize your bid.
 - To 'Hit' is to ask for another card.
 To 'Hold’' is to hold your total and end your turn.
 The player is able to keep hitting until they get a number that is close to or equals 21.
 The player may also hold their total and compare it to the dealer’s total at the end of the round.
 The player can also "bust" which is to go over 21, which results in losing your bid.
+- The end of the turn will generate a message determing the hands result and prompt you to click on the white box with text saying "Click here to continue".
+Click on the white box to continue playing.
 - The player starts with $2500 in funds, and is able to make wagers each round they play by pressing the “bid” button.
 They can also double their bid when they have at least two cards in their hand.
 - The game will continue playing until the user loses all of their funds to the dealer.
 The user can also exit out of the game by clicking on the "X" exit button on the window toolbar.
 The window is also not resizable.

 #### Edge cases:
 - When a player gets an Ace card, the player can choose a value of 1 or 11 for that card from a pop-up menu; the value is up to the discretion of the player.
 - When a player acquires a double (e.g. A pair of Sevens), they can choose whether to split that hand or not.
-If accepted, the player will be able to split the pair into two hands, meaning they have two hands to play with simultaneously.
+If accepted by clicking yes, the player will be able to split the pair into two hands, meaning they have two hands to play with simultaneously.
 However, they must place a bet equivalent to their first hand in order to split.
+Make sure to finish your turn on the left hand such as holding or busting after clicking on the hit button before hitting on the second hand.
+It has to be sequential in order to handle the split hand.
 There are multiple outcomes such as winning/losing both hands and also pushing on one and winning/losing on the other hand.
-Make sure to finish your turn on the left hand such as holding or busting before hitting on the second hand.
-It has to be sequential in order to handle the split hand.

 Here is a link to our BlackJack Demo: https://www.youtube.com/watch?v=VML12vGq2GI